trizin/NFT-Marketplace-on-Avalanche/README.md

   return alert("Fill all the fields");
 ```

-- We call the approve function to approve the `AuctionManager` contract to transfer the NFT token that we are going to take to the auction.
+- We call the `approve` function of the NFT contract to approve the `AuctionManager` contract to transfer the NFT token that we are going to put up for auction.

 ```js
 let { hash: allowance_hash } = await this._nft.approve(